irmakguzey/irmakguzey.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently an assistant researcher in Computatinal Intelligence, Vision, and Robotics Lab ([CILVR](https://wp.nyu.edu/cilvr/)) at NYU and am lucky to be advised by [Prof. Lerrel Pinto](https://www.lerrelpinto.com/).
+I am currently a first year PhD student in Computatinal Intelligence, Vision, and Robotics Lab ([CILVR](https://wp.nyu.edu/cilvr/)) at NYU and am lucky to be advised by [Prof. Lerrel Pinto](https://www.lerrelpinto.com/).

 I had my master's degree from New York University, Computer Science at Courant Institute of Mathematical Sciences.
 I was awarded with a Fulbright scholarship in 2020.